7 Indoor Water Parks in New England

 Great Wolf Lodge New England is the newest and splashiest arrival on the regional water park scene.
-Visitors to Great Wolf Lodge must be "residents" of the resort and cannot buy day passes, so you'll pay for an overnight stay whether you actually bunk down in one of their rooms (which are fairly spacious and nicely appointed) or not.
 Great Wolf keeps the water temperatures at a constant 84 degrees and offers all kinds of rides.
 Try out the raft built for four, the water fort tree house, five water slides, or various pools for the whole family.
-Great Wolf Lodge also offers activities beyond the pool—including a climbing wall, ropes course, XD theater, bowling alley, mini golf, arcade—and more.
+Great Wolf Lodge also offers activities beyond the pool—including a climbing wall, ropes course, XD theater, bowling alley, mini golf, character appearances, arcade—and more.
 Great Wolf also has a kid spa and a fitness center if you’re looking for downtime after your water adventure.

 The only indoor water park on Cape Cod, the Cape Codder is about an hour and 45 minutes from Boston.
-The Cape Codder has four water slides, a special area for small children with small water slides and a dumping bucket, a 24-person Jacuzzi, and a lazy river with a waterfall, rapids, and a spouting whale.
+The Cape Codder has four water slides, a shallow wading area for small children with small water slides, climbing structures, and a dumping bucket, a 24-person Jacuzzi, and a lazy river with a waterfall, rapids, and a spouting whale.
 Visitors love the wave pool and the heated outdoor pool.
 Guests of the resort can enjoy the Beach Plum Spa, fitness center, and the nearby beaches and towns.
 Check it out around the winter holidays for visits from Santa, lights displays and gorgeous decorations.
 The pool-side cafe with kid-friendly food and seating is a handy plus for families.

 Kahuna Laguna is the biggest water park in New Hampshire.
 Photo courtesy of Kahuna Laguna

-Costs: Visitors to Kahuna Laguna can buy day passes beginning at $40 (exact rates are dependent on season) or visit as part of their stay at the Red Jacket Resort or its sister property, Fox Ridge Resort.
+Costs: Visitors to Kahuna Laguna (age 3 and up) can buy day passes online beginning at $40 (exact rates are dependent on season) or visit as part of their stay at the Red Jacket Resort or its sister property, Fox Ridge Resort.

 At more than four hours from Boston, Pump House is definitely the farthest north of the parks featured here, but the trip would be well worth it.
 Located at the cushy Jay Peak ski resort, The Pump House offers water slides, indoor and outdoor hot tubs, and even a poolside bar.
 Thrill seekers will love La Chute and its 65-foot drop at 45 miles per hour, and visitors seeking a more relaxing experience can try out the Big River (a lazy river).
 Pump House also has an arcade, surf shop and snack bar, in addition to all the activities to be found at Jay Peak (from skiing to an indoor climbing wall).
 Be warned: the only way to ensure admission is by scheduling in advance online or booking a lodging package.
 Be sure to reach out to the park before making the drive.